Looking at the plane seats down the aisle

 Table of Contents

-From spots with no storage under the seats in front to seats that don’t recline, there are a lot of potential annoyances that can happen if you’re not savvy about where you sit on a plane.
-However, there’s no one-size-fits-all answer when it comes to the best seats on a plane.
+Finding cheap flights can sometimes mean getting stuck with a terrible seat.
+From tickets with no storage under the seats in front to options without reclining seats, there are a lot of potential annoyances that can happen if you’re not savvy about where you sit on a plane.
+Still, there’s no one-size-fits-all answer when it comes to the best airplane seat.

 The best seat depends entirely on your needs, as well as the specific aircraft you’re flying.
 For instance, a person who sleeps the entire flight may be completely thrown off by an aisle seat with seatmates waking them up often to use the lavatory, while someone who loves to get up and stretch may feel trapped by a window seat.